Research-Backed CBT for Anxiety, Depression, Sleep, and More

 FAQS

-• Weekly sessions are recommended at the start of treatment.
-Once you begin to feel better, we’ll discuss reducing the frequency of sessions to every other week, then once per month.
-When you feel ready to end therapy, we can plan some follow-up sessions to check in and help you maintain the progress you’ve made, usually at 3- and 6-month intervals.
+Weekly sessions are recommended at the start of treatment.
+As symptoms improve, Dr. Anna will work with you to gradually reduce session frequency — moving from weekly to every other week, then to monthly check-ins.
+When you feel ready to complete therapy, follow-up sessions can be scheduled at 3- and 6-month intervals to help you maintain the progress you've made.

 Recent Posts